 Dec 14, 2020

-1 Day 1 Topic at work.
+1 Day 1 Topic project at work.
 “Violent” is a good way to describe the chills.
 Uncontrollable shaking.
 Hard to fill my water bottle, type, or even take a leak.
-Wrote up some Pipeline articles and started the other parts of 1D1T.
+Wrote up some intranet articles and started the other parts of 1D1T.
 Sick of watching TV at this point.

 Dec 15, 2020